 To what do you attach a television to your bedroom?

 You do not have to buy a whole piece of furniture to put something under or around your TV if you use floating shelves.
 By blending in with the rest of the decor, they eliminate the "black box impression" while also offering a lot of customization options.

 Is it better to have my TV facing the window or away from it?

 Well, I would not suggest you place your TV facing the window as it can affect the display of movies.
 For best results, set your TV in the opposite direction of the window that faces west.
 There should be as little light as possible brightening the screen as feasible so that you can enjoy your time.

 What about putting a TV above a fireplace?

 Yes, that is the quick answer.
-However, you must be cautious to ensure that warmth produced by the fireplace is channelled out from that to avoid harm to the TV screen.
+However, you must be cautious to ensure that the warmth produced by the fireplace is channeled out from that to avoid harm to the TV screen.
 Many options are available, including constructing a mantel and building an alcove for the TV.